188.8.131.52 The United Nations (UN)

 In the terminology of this book, its goals span all four dimensions of governance (2.7):

-Its “main organs”, listed on its website, are the General Assembly, the Security Council, the Economic and Social Council, the Trusteeship Council (no longer active), the International Court of Justice, and the UN Secretariat.
+Its “Main Bodies”, listed on its website, are the General Assembly, the Security Council, the Economic and Social Council, the Trusteeship Council (no longer active), the International Court of Justice, and the UN Secretariat.

-It also has “many affiliated programmes, funds, and specialized agencies, all with their own membership, leadership, and budget”; several of these are referred to separately in this book: the World Bank, the IMF (International Monetary Fund) and the World Trade Organisation (WTO) for example.
+The UN Organisation is part of a wider UN System which has “many funds, programmes and specialized agencies, each of which have their own area of work, leadership and budget”.
+Several of these are referred to separately in this book: the World Bank, the IMF (International Monetary Fund), and the World Trade Organisation (WTO), for example.

 The character of the UN is political: representatives of the member countries, acting on behalf of their populations, negotiate with each other to make decisions which affect all the dimensions of international governance.